Jojoba oil is one of the most recognizable ingredients used in skincare today, derived from a primarily found shrub in the Southwest and Mexico.

 It also provides serious nutrients.
-So whether you have blemishes or acne, or photoaging deep underneath the skin, jojoba oil can provide a healthier environment, allowing your complexion itself to renew more efficiently.
+So whether you have blemishes, acne, or photoaging deep underneath the skin, jojoba oil can provide a healthier environment, allowing your complexion to renew more efficiently.

 The moisturizing benefits are significant, especially for those with dry skin.
-Properly moisturized skin is essential to the health process and keeps your complexion looking young.
+Properly moisturized skin is essential to health and keeps your complexion looking young.

 Jojoba oil is chalked-full of nutrients and skin barrier protection for the mature skin type.
-Using jojoba helps the face and body to appear smoother, more even, and refreshed.
+Jojoba helps the face and body appear smoother, more even and refreshed.

-Because jojoba oil’s makeup is very similar to the composition of our body's moisture naturally creates, it is one of the ideal moisturizers on the market.
+Because jojoba oil’s makeup is similar to the composition of our body's moisture naturally created, it is one of the ideal moisturizers on the market.

 Because the skin is already used to the oil's chemistry, it absorbs the ingredient into the deep layers of skin, firming and plumping the skin and leaving it looking healthy and refreshed.